brimdata/super/book/src/command/db.md

 which includes:
 * an author and message string,
 * a timestamp computed by the server, and
-* an optional metadata field of any type expressed as a Super (SUP) value.
+* an optional metadata field of any type expressed in the TSUP format.
 This data has the type signature:
 ```
 {